BALTEX

 6. Education and outreach at the international level

-1. Better understanding of the energy and water cycles over the Baltic Sea basin
+1. Improved understanding of energy and water cycles under changing conditions

 Goals are

-• To obtain better and more comprehensive observations from the entire Baltic Sea basin, including new satellite data, in particular to cope with regional resolution requirements.
+• to obtain better and more comprehensive observations from the entire Baltic Sea basin, including new satellite data, in particular to cope with regional resolution

-• To develop further the numerical regional models for the atmosphere, the land surface including rivers and lakes, and the Baltic Sea including sea ice.
+• to further develop the numerical regional models for the atmosphere, the land surface including rivers and lakes, and the Baltic Sea including sea ice, and

 top

-2. Analysis of climate variability and change since 1800, and provision of regional climate projections over the Baltic Sea basin for the 21st century
+2. Analysis of climate variability and change, and provision of regional climate projections over the Baltic Sea basin for the 21st century

 Goals are

-• To understand the physical mechanisms behind past climate variability and change, whether of natural or anthropogenic origin, in the BALTEX region; and to contribute to attribution studies
+• to understand the physical mechanisms behind past climate variability and change, whether of natural or anthropogenic origin, in the BALTEX region; and to contribute

-• To study the balance between large-scale control and locally/regionally generated forcing of the regional climate system
+• to study the balance between large-scale control and locally/regionally generated forcing of the regional climate system, and

-Charting past climate variability and change, and providing regional climate projections for the future over the Baltic Sea basin will become a major research component in BALTEX Phase II.
+Charting past climate variability and change, and providing regional climate projections for the future over the Baltic Sea basin has become a major research component in BALTEX Phase II.

 top

-3. Provision of improved tools for water management, with an emphasis on more accurate forecasts of extreme events and long-term changes
+3. Provision of improved tools for water management, with an emphasis on extreme hydrological events and long-term changes

 Goals are

-• To develop further and apply coupled atmospheric-hydrological models for improved assessment of the availability of water resources in today’s and future climate
+• to further develop and apply coupled atmospheric-hydrological models for improved assessment of the availability of water resources in today’s and future climates,

-In the context of BALTEX Phase II research the envisaged improvement of tools for water management aims particularly at assessing how both present and future climate variability impacts on the water resources in the Baltic Sea basin, and how to quantify and reduce the associated risks caused by climate extremes.
+In the context of BALTEX Phase II research, the envisaged improvement of tools for water management aims particularly at assessing how both present and future climate variability impacts on the water resources in the Baltic Sea basin, and how to quantify and reduce the associated risks caused by climate extremes.
 This objective is therefore closely related to the former one, however, with a specific water-related focus and tailored for a dedicated user and stakeholder community with its specific requirements.
-BALTEX Phase II goals include the further development and application of coupled atmospheric-hydrological models to be used for improved assessment of the availability of water resources in today’s and future climate.
+BALTEX Phase II goals include the further development and application of coupled atmospheric-hydrological models to be used for improved assessment of the availability of water resources in today’s and future climates.
 Different modelling systems shall be applied in selected river basins to assess the impact of climate variability and change on the hydrological regime including the occurrence and severity of extreme events.
-BALTEX will consider socio-economic drivers by explicitly taking account of the societal use of groundwater and surface water resources, as well as man-made changes of land use, in studies of the future risk of water shortage and impacts of extreme events.
-Another goal is to develop further flood forecasting models.
+BALTEX will consider socio-economic drivers by explicitly taking account of the societal use of groundwater and surface water resources, as well as manmade changes of land use, in studies of the future risk of water shortage and impacts of extreme events.
+In this respect, water resource studies should be introduced to coastal zone management planning.
+Further goals are the development of flood forecasting models, impact models on the future potential of hydropower (including an assessment of dam safety), the impact on river and lake ice in the future, and assessments of drought risks.

 top